uc-cdis/gen3-qa/docs/testplans/study-viewer-HEAL/study-viewer-HEAL.md

 # HEAL PROJECT Study Viewer: Tiered Access Support

 ## Overview
-The Study Viewer should be able to display both open-access and controlled-access study level metadata.
+The Study Viewer should be able to display both open-access study level metadata.
 The user can view the metadata depending on the user authorization.

 ## Technical Document